All Episodes

 In reality, of course, has ways to get in.

-But he tells this story.
+But he tells his story.

-I'm just gonna read it.
+I'm just going to read it.

 So this is in his own words.

-He said about a year ago I was stuck in Paris.
+He said, about a year ago, I was stuck in Paris.

-He said, Well, I was stuck in Paris, which is an interesting way to word it, stuck in Paris, picked up by the authorities, not allowed to leave.
+He said, well, I was stuck in Paris, which is an interesting way to word it, stuck in Paris, picked up by the authorities, not allowed to leave.

 Yeah, stuck in Paris.

-He said the French intelligence services reached out to me through an intermediary asking me to help the Moldovan government censor certain telegraph channels.
+He said, the French intelligence services reached out to me through an intermediary asking me to help the Moldovan government censor certain telegraph channels.

 Okay.

-Um he said this was unacceptable on several levels.
+And he said this was unacceptable on several levels.

 Well, I don't think that's too unusual.

-Uh we have also observed in Romania.
+A pattern we have also observed in Romania.

 I don't know what the Romania story is.

-Um but then it got worse.
+But then it got worse.

-He says shortly thereafter, the telegram team received a second list of so-called problematic Moldovan channels.
+He says, shortly thereafter, the Telegram team received a second list of so-called problematic Moldovan channels.

 Their only commonality was that they voiced political positions disliked by the French and Moldovan governments.

-We refuse to act on this request.
+We refused to act on this request.

-Meanwhile, I guess the president of Colombia was in the US recently, and he picked up a bullhorn on the streets of New York and started talking to protesters and uh and urged uh U.S. soldiers to disobey orders, and uh he was apparently inciting violence.
+Meanwhile, I guess the president of Colombia was in the U.S. recently, and he picked up a bullhorn on the streets in New York and started talking to protesters and urged U.S. soldiers to disobey orders.

 So they yanked his visa.